Transgender Health Services

 What if I don’t have a family doctor?

 If you do not have a family doctor, call 1-855-563-2101 (toll-free), or complete the Patient Registry Application Form online to register.
-In the absence of a family doctor, you can make an appointment with Community Mental Health.

 How can I change my name and gender on my PEI Health Card?